peteruhnak/IconFactory/README.md

 Each file will be compiled into the **class-side** of the target class as `<fileName>Icon` selector in base64 format.
 (Icon suffix will not be duplicated.).

-This enables you to distribute the icons directly with your source code.
+This enables you to distribute the images directly with your source code.

 Once imported, you can access the `Form` (Pharo's image representation) by sending the appropriate selector, e.g. `MyIcons myCoolIcon`.